 - 1. Representing someone else's work as yours - 2.
 Copying or stealing work from another individual, having another individual do your work, or allowing another student to view or copy your work. - 3.
-Unauthorized storage, use of notes, formulas, etc. on calculators and text-messaging using cell phones. - 4.
+Unauthorized storage, use of notes, formulas, etc. on calculators and text-messaging using cell phones or through any other means of communication including all forms of social media. - 4.
 Copying test answers from another individual or from a "cheat sheet." - 5.
 Communicating to students in other classes questions or answers to tests/quizzes administered earlier in the day. - 6.
 Stealing, or having unauthorized possession of teacher tests, computer files, or answer documents. - 7.
 Violating any policies with regard to copyright laws for hard copy and/or electronic materials